 We enforce the provisions of three Acts of Parliament which impose duties on owners and/or occupiers of premises/land regarding infestations.
 These are:

-Section 83 Public Health Act 1936 which gives local authorities the power to require the owner or occupier of a property to clean verminous premises.
-“Vermin” is not precisely defined but includes insects and parasites, their eggs, larvae and pupae.
-In practice, vermin is taken to mean fleas, cockroaches and bedbugs, but could include other insects in extreme cases.
+Public Health Act 1936 section 83 which gives local authorities the power to require the owner or occupier of a property to clean verminous premises.
+“Vermin” is not precisely defined but in practice is taken to mean rats, mice, fleas, cockroaches and bedbugs, but could include other insects in extreme cases.

-Section 4 of the Prevention of Damage by Pests Act 1949 which gives local authorities the power to require the owner or occupier of land (but not agricultural land) to take steps for the destruction of rats or mice or keeping land free from rats and mice.
+Prevention of Damage by Pests Act 1949 section 4 which gives local authorities the power to require the owner or occupier of land (but not agricultural land) to take steps for the destruction of rats or mice or keeping land free from rats and mice.
 The power extends to carrying out works in default and recovery of the costs incurred.

-Section 80 of the Environmental Protection Act 1990 (as amended) extends the list of statutory nuisances to include “any insects emanating from relevant industrial trade or business premises and being prejudicial to health or a nuisance”.
+Environmental Protection Act 1990 section 80 extends the list of statutory nuisances to include “any insects emanating from relevant industrial trade or business premises and being prejudicial to health or a nuisance”.

-If you have concerns about issues of this nature, please contact us via the Contact Centre on 0115 9072244 or email firstname.lastname@example.org
+If you have concerns about issues of this nature, please contact us on 0115 9072244 Ext 3820 or email email@example.com

 The leaflets listed below are available for you to download.
 They contain detailed information on individual pest species, advice on treatment and prevention.
-If you would prefer a hard copy, please call the Council’s Contact Centre (Tel: 0115 9072244) and they will arrange for one to be posted to you.
+If you would prefer a hard copy, please contact us 0115 9072244 for one to be posted to you.